Prevalence of undetected atrial fibrillation and association with cardiovascular risk factors in the community

 - 1st Visit

-- You will be asked to donate blood and urine samples.
-We will measure your blood cholesterols, blood sugar levels, and the presence of protein in your urine.
-The remaining samples will be kept for us to measure important substances called biomarkers, which are released into the blood when the heart is damaged or stressed.
-Your samples will be destroyed once we have finished analysing the results.
+- Remaining samples will be kept for us to measure important substances called biomarkers, which are released into the blood when the heart is damaged or stressed.

-- We will be checking your heart rhythm by two methods:
+- We will be checking heart rhythm by two methods:

 - You will be given a small mobile device (iECG) which will record 30 seconds of your heart rhythm, twice daily, over two weeks.
 You will bring back this device at the next visit.